 top of page

-Paperwhites will grow happily and bloom with nothing more than water, sunshine and soil or stones.
-Follow these simple instructions to plant and enjoy your blooms!
-Please read all instructions and tips before planting.
+Forced bulbs will grow happily and bloom with nothing more than water, sunshine and soil or stones.
+Follow these simple instructions to take care of your blooms!

 IMG_8939.HEIC